sb1992/NETL-Automatic-Topic-Labelling-/README.md

 * Place Stanford parser(the whole directory) and WikiExtractor.py in training/support_packages.
 * Place word2vec phrase List file in training/additional_files.
 * Run main_train.py "python main_train.py -e -td -ng -dv -wv".
-* Word2vec and Doc2vec models will be saved in training/trained_models and additional tokenisd documents and other documents will be placed in training/processed_documents.
+* Word2vec and Doc2vec models will be saved in training/trained_models and additional tokenised documents and other documents will be placed in training/processed_documents.

 * If you need your own word2vec phrase file can run word2vec_phrase.py but will need to alter the procedure a bit.
 Run "python main_train.py -e -td" and then run word2vec_phrases.py.
 After that again run "python main_train.py -ng -dv -wv"